thorst/phpXfinityParser/README.md

 5. Run util/parser.php
 6. Run util/releasedates.php
 6. Configure cron to run "util/parser.php" at whatever interval you would like (1-2 times daily recommended)

+###Optional Instructions
+Beacuse this site makes use for restful services you will need to disable the adsense injection most free hosting adds

 ###Compatibility
 1. Written on 5.4.12